PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 The project structure is pretty similar to a static web project.
 It contains a ``WebContent`` folder with the files that are part of the game.
 Especially, it contains the ``index.html`` file.
 It is the root of the game.

-In the following table we provide a short description of each file of the ``WebContent`` folder.
+In the following table, we provide a short description of each file of the ``WebContent`` folder.

 .. table:: Files common to all Phaser projects